Facing criticism, White House to brief Democrats on reports Russia paid Taliban to kill U.S. troops

 The White House sought to play down reports it knew Russia had paid the Taliban bounties to kill U.S. troops, promising to brief Democrats on Tuesday after being accused of only sharing information with President Donald Trump's fellow Republicans.
 Trump administration officials said there was no consensus on the underlying intelligence among U.S. agencies and Trump had not been made aware of it.

+But two Republican lawmakers said they remain concerned after hearing details from the White House at a meeting on Monday.
+"It has been clear for some time that Russia does not wish us well in Afghanistan.
+We believe it is important to vigorously pursue any information related to Russia or any other country targeting our forces," Representatives Mac Thornberry and Liz Cheney, who attended the meeting, said in a statement.

 The New York Times and Washington Post broke the story, with the Post reporting on Sunday that several American soldiers were believed to have died as a result of the program, which the Kremlin has denied.
 Several Democrats in the House of Representatives will hear details from the White House at 8 a.m.
-ET (1200 GMT) on Tuesday, an aide said, one day after the Trump administration briefed seven Republican lawmakers.
+ET (1200 GMT) on Tuesday, an aide said.

 "The questions that arise are: Was the President briefed, and if not, why not, and why was Congress not briefed?"
 House Speaker Nancy Pelosi wrote to Director of National Intelligence John Ratcliffe and CIA Director Gina Haspel.
 The newspaper reports, suggesting Trump may have ignored a threat to U.S. troops as he seeks to improve relations with Russia, could damage Trump as he seeks re-election on Nov.
 3. The United States is trying to extricate itself from Afghanistan after nearly two decades of war.